All posts by Megan Thompson

 We all have an inner voice that speaks to us regularly.
 When this voice is kind and understanding, it can be a great guide to helping you through challenges.

-This exercise is all about getting to know your inner voice better.
+2. This exercise is all about getting to know your inner voice better.
 How do you talk to yourself when you face a challenge?
 Are you compassionate?
 Do you speak to yourself like you are your own best friend?
 Or are you a little more harsh and critical?
-Which voice do you think helps you reach your goals.
+Which voice do you think helps you reach your goals?
+Answer a few of these questions on your recording page.

-Step 1: Read about the challenges below and see how a self-critical voice (left column) sounds versus a self-compassionate one (right column).
-The compare how these two different voices affect the character you’re reading about.
+3. Read about the challenges below and see how a self-critical voice (left column) sounds versus a self-compassionate one (right column).
+Compare how these two different voices affect the character you’re reading about.
+Write 2 sentences on your recording page.

-Next time you have an adversity, take a moment to notice how your inner voice sounds.
+4. Next time you have an adversity, take a moment to notice how your inner voice sounds.
 See if you can choose to speak to yourself with greater compassion.
 Speak to yourself like a best friend would speak to you.
+On your recording page, explain a situation during your week that you tried to follow the suggestion from this step.

-Step 2: Your turn?
+5. Your turn!
 Use one of the templates below to write in what you think a self-critical and self-compassionate voice sounds like.
 You can even use the last challenge you faced as an example.
+Make two columns on your recording page to write your dialogue.

 #41 – Forever Ago Podcasts